 Hailing from Norfolk, Virginia, Grammy Award-winning tenor Frederick Ballentine was the 2021 recipient of The Kennedy Center’s Marian Anderson Award, and an alumnus of both the Cafritz Young Artists of Washington National Opera and the Los Angeles Opera’s Domingo-Colburn-Stein Young Artist Program.

 FOR MR. BALLENTINE'S MOST CURRENT BIOGRAPHY, CONTACT FLETCHER ARTIST MANAGEMENT.

-In 2015 he was a Filene Young Artist with Wolf Trap Opera, where he sang Count Almaviva in The Ghosts of Versailles.
-He has also trained with the Aspen Music Opera Center and Opera Theatre of Saint Louis, who recently awarded him the Thelma Steward Endowed Artist Alumni Award.
+Frederick Ballentine trained with the Wolf Trap Opera, Aspen Music Opera Center and The Opera Theatre of St. Louis, who awarded him the Thelma Steward Endowed Artist Alumni Award.